WAMPUS

 “She said I smell delicious.”

-When we finally left, it was like we escaped some Quinton Terentino movie before the second act.
-The air outside was cleaner, cooler.
-The night thick with that mix of car exhaust, cheap cologne, and city sweat that you only really smelled after midnight.
-But that’s when the things usually take a turn for the worse.
+When we finally walked out, it felt like slipping away before the second act of a Quentin Tarantino flick.
+The air outside was cleaner but carried its own filth: exhaust, cheap cologne, city sweat that only really comes alive after midnight.
+That’s when the night flips the script, when things usually take the turn.

 I shook my head.
-“No. That shit was different.”
+“No. That was different.”

-He smirked.
-That cocky, hollow grin he gave when he wanted to shut a conversation down without saying it outright.
+That grin spread across his face, that cocky, hollow little smirk he wore when he wanted to end a conversation without saying a damn word.

-Bare legs, heels clicking slow, like every step was deliberate.
+Her legs bare, heels clicking slow on the concrete, each step deliberate, like gravity worked differently for her.
 She didn’t look around.
-Didn’t care who saw.
-She went straight to Dennis.
-Like she could sense him.
-She said I smell delicious.
+Didn’t care who was watching.
+She went straight for Dennis.
+Like she could smell him from here.

 “Take me home,” she said.

+Flat.
 Simple.
-Flat.
-Like telling him to unlock the door.
+Like telling him to open a window.

 Kelly was up, of course.
 She never really slept when I went out with Dennis.
-She acted like she did, but I always found her awake.
-Like she was keeping vigil, just in case.
+She pretended—lying quiet, scrolling—but I always found her awake, like she was standing guard against something neither of us could name.

-“You’re late,” she said, without looking at me.
-“Did you at least bring me some wings?”
+“You’re late,” she said, still looking at the screen.
+“Did you at least bring me wings?”

-“Said she kept pressin’ him about marriage.
+“Said she kept pushing marriage.
 He ain’t having it.
 She’s supposed to come by tomorrow… get the rest of her stuff.”

 Kelly shook her head.
-Not surprised.
+Not surprised, not even disappointed.
 Just tired.
-Tired in that way women get when they’ve seen too many good women wasted on the wrong men.
+That bone-deep kind of tired women get after seeing too many good ones wasted on the wrong men.

 “I liked her.”